taha1211/CensysAPI_Project/README.md

 `sudo pip install -r requirements.txt`

 **3.Running the Python Code**

-The Python script can be executed without any sort of dedicated debugger tool.
-In order to immediately execute, enter the following command into the terminal:
+Before the Python script can be executed, it requires validation entry of both the `api_id` and the `api_secret` order to immediately execute.
+These can both be found within the account settings of the user's Censys account, and allows for Censys' protection of data requests.
+Upon replacing both sections with their correct information and saving, the user should be able to enter the following command into the terminal:

 `python Censys.py`

 The script will generate an 'outputFile.csv' with the pre-selected parameters for use.
 If any parameters need to be changed, the source code is heavily commented and easy to understand.

+**Additional Info**

+Any additional information can be found on the [Censys API Page](https://censys.io/api)